Xyntopia/pydoxtools/docs/documentbag.md

 supports pipeline flows:
 : *, <class 'dask.bag.core.Bag'\>, <class 'list'\>, <class 'pathlib.Path'\>, <class 'pydoxtools.document.DatabaseSource'\>

-### add_to_chroma

-in order to build an index in chrome db we need a key, text, embeddings and a key.
-Those come from a daskbag with dictionaries with those keys. pydoxtools will return two functions which will - create the index- query the index

-Can be called using:

-    <DocumentBag>.x('add_to_chroma')
-    # or
-    <DocumentBag>.add_to_chroma

-return type
-: typing.Any

-supports pipeline flows:
-: *, <class 'dask.bag.core.Bag'\>, <class 'list'\>, <class 'pathlib.Path'\>, <class 'pydoxtools.document.DatabaseSource'\>

 ### docs

 create a bag with one document for each file that was foundFrom this point we can hand off the logic to str(Bag) pipeline.